 Just getting your group started and wondering how to approach governance?
 This resource highlights two different groups to give you a sense of how a team-based model can work in practice.

 Navigating grant applications can feel a little overwhelming at first.
-That’s why we’ve assembled this guide to walk you through the steps, share helpful tips, and offer resources that can make the journey smoother.
+We created a guide to walk you through the steps, share helpful tips, and provide resources to make the journey smoother.

 Preparing to host an event in your park?
 This guide will make sure you don’t miss a step.